mschmo/cffi-bench/README.md

 $ sh run.sh
 ```

-This will generate a CSV at /tmp/cffi_bench.csv with 5 million rows.
-Then run `time` on the three row count implementations, output the results of the tests, and then remove the CSV.
+This will generate a CSV at `/tmp/cffi_bench.csv` with 5 million rows, then run `time` on the three row count implementations, output the results of the tests, and finally remove the CSV.

 ### Results